assignment2test/artofillusionforked/Readme.md

 ## Building from source

+COMPILATION:
+to compile this file, you run the ant command in the master directory, go to the live_application directory within it, and run the jar file.

 Experienced Java developers Just run `ant` in this directory.
 Use `ant help` to see more advanced options.